phaer/nixos-android-builder/docs/user-guide.md

 ## Flash the Image

-With our image both built and signed, we are now ready to flash it to a block device, such as an USB stick or external hard drive.
+With our image both built and signed, we are now ready to flash it to a block device, such as a USB stick or external hard drive.

 Attach the block device to your local machine and make sure you find its *device path*, e.g. via `lsblk`.
 We will use `/dev/sdX` as the block device, `android-builder_25.11pre-git.raw` as our image name in this example.
 While any tool to write a disk image to a block device could do